 In some cases, common-law spouses have the right to support as well.

-Domestic violence against your spouse is a serious crime in Ontario.
+Domestic violence against your spouse is a serious crime in Canada.
 The law specifically prohibits physical and sexual abuse, but mental, emotional, financial and psychological abuse is also considered domestic violence.
 According to the Family Law Act, victims have the right to seek help for themselves and their children.

 If your spouse faces criminal charges, you can receive notifications about the progress of the case.
 The Victim/Witness Assistance Program will also work with you.
 You might be assigned a family court support worker to help you through the court process.